meteorologytoday/SMARTSLAB/notes/01-progress.md

 - I said there are flaws in Kraus-Turner MLD derivation, prove it.
 - Francois: Make Q-flux as tunable parameter to see the result.

+# 2018-08-08
+- Write an NetCDFHelper to create nc file more efficiently in Julia.
+- Realize the work in 08-07 is actually linear fit.
+The updated note is [here](https://www.sharelatex.com/read/ffhwmpjxwbht)

 # 2018-08-07

 - Make the [note](https://www.sharelatex.com/read/ywkvvgyzbmfn) of different approaches.